megasaturnv/arduino-gps-tracker/README.md

 ## Description of Arduino handheld controller
 The Arduino handheld controller is used by a user to find the location of their GPS tracking device.
 It is powered by an 18650 Li-ion cell and consists of Li-ion protection and charging circuitry, an Arduino, a 1.8" TFT LCD display, a HC-12 wireless communication module and buttons for requesting various data from the tracking device.
 When it receives data from the tracking device, the Arduino will interpret the message formtted as \<datatype>:\<CSV of data> into \<data type> and an array of data for each item in \<CSV of data>.
 Then, the tracker respond in the appropriate way.
 The messages it understands and the way it responds are listed below:

-#### if receive "ping:trackersend"
+#### if receive "volts:\[millivolts\]"
-send "ping:handheldreceived"
+Display the tracking device Arduino's VCC voltage on the 1.8" TFT LCD display.

 #### if receive "gps:\<latitude>, \<longitude>, \<num of satellites>, \<accuracy>, \<speed>, \<direction>, \<age of data>, \<checksum>"
-Display these figures on the 1.8" TFT LCD display
+Display these figures on the 1.8" TFT LCD display.

 ### Buttons
 The buttons on the handheld controller are pulled high by the Arduino's internal pull-up resistors.
 To activate the button, the pin should be connected to ground.